-The square of Santa Croce has always been a meeting point of artists, theologians, writers, humanists and politicians.
-It was used as Speaker’s corner, to host the city market, knight tournaments and during 1530 BC the first Calcio Storico match, an historic tradition that still lasts.
-Even the Basilica was a place dedicated not only to the prayer but also for public conferences and there was a wall to split the religious area for the believers from the laic one.
+The square of Santa Croce has always been a meeting point of artists, theologians, writers, humanists, and politicians.
+It was like a Speaker’s corner.
+It host the city market, knight tournaments, and the first Calcio Storico match, a historic tradition began in 1530 BC that still lasts.
+Even the Basilica was not only a place for praying but also for public conferences.
+There was a wall to split the religious area for the believers from the laic one.

-The most scenic part of the Basilica is with no doubt the façade that remained in pietraforte sandstones for more than three centuries .
-Only in the ‘800s, when Santa Croce became a pantheon, it was brought to completion by the Italian architect Niccolò Matas.
-He chose a neo Gothic style and used different kind of marble coming from different parts of Tuscany and from Egypt.
-He probably was Jewish and this should be one of the reasons of the existence of a Star of David in the middle of the façade and of the decision to be buried outside of the temple under the churchyard.
+The most scenic part of the Basilica is, without doubt, the façade.
+For more than three centuries it remained in pietraforte sandstones.
+Only in the ‘800s, when Santa Croce became a pantheon, the Italian architect Niccolò Matas completed the decoration.
+He chose a neo-Gothic style using different kinds of marble coming from different parts of Tuscany and from Egypt.
+Probably the architect was Jewish, and this should be one of the reasons for the existence of a Star of David in the center of the façade.
+He also decided to be buried outside of the temple under the churchyard.

-Since the beginning, the Basilica of Santa Croce, was the house of the graves of important Florentine families.
-As time passed by it became a real pantheon of many celebrated Italian artists.
-In fact, it houses the graves of Michelangelo, Galileo Galilei, Niccolò Machiavelli, Gioachino Rossini and of the poet Ugo Foscolo.
-In his poem “Dei Sepolcri”, Foscolo renamed Santa Croce the Temple of the Italian Glories (Tempio dell’Itale Glorie).
+Since the beginning, the Basilica of Santa Croce was the house of the graves of important Florentine families.
+As time passed by, it became a real pantheon of many celebrated Italian artists.
+In fact, it houses the graves of Michelangelo, Galileo Galilei, Niccolò Machiavelli, Gioachino Rossini, and of the poet Ugo Foscolo.
+In his poem “Dei Sepolcri”, Foscolo renamed Santa Croce the Temple of the Italian Glories.

 What to see inside the Basilica

-The entrance is just behind the statue of Dante Alighieri on the left side of the church, where also the information and ticket office are.
-If you wish you can get an audio guide or a tablet to know everything about the history of Santa Croce and its treasures.
+The entrance of Santa Croce in Florence is just behind the statue of Dante Alighieri on the left side of the church.
+Next to the information and ticket office.
+If you like, get an audio guide or a tablet to know everything about the history of the Basilica and its treasures.
 I tried the tablet and I found it really helpful.

-1. The interior is apparently simple and majestic at the same time.
-It is very bright thanks to day light that come inside from the many stained glass windows.
+The interior is apparently simple and majestic at the same time.
+It is very bright thanks to the daylight that comes inside from the many stained glass windows.
 It has a T-shape, with three aisles divided by two rows of columns.

-2. The six different chapels, decorated by Giotto and his faithful collaborators, were dedicated to important Florentines families’.
+The six different chapels were dedicated to important Florentine families.
 The Cappella Maggiore is decorated with frescoes of the legend of the Holy Cross by Agnolo Gaddi.
-The Bardi and Peruzzi Chapels, instead, were decorated by Giotto in person.
+The Bardi and Peruzzi chapels, instead, were decorated by Giotto in person.

-3. The counter-façade hosts a statue that I am sure you will think to have already seen somewhere.
-It’s looks like the Statue of Liberty in New York City, isn’t it?
+The counter-façade hosts a familiar statue.
+I am sure you will think to have already seen it somewhere.
+It looks like the Statue of Liberty of New York City, isn’t it?
 The statue represents the Liberty of Poetry and it’s the funeral monument of the Tuscan playwright Niccolini.
-It may be possible that the french Auguste Bartholdi during his travels to Florence, drew inspiration to create the famous symbol of New York and freedom for all mankind.
+It may be possible that the french Auguste Bartholdi during his travels to Florence, drew inspiration to create the famous symbol of freedom for all mankind.

-4. The two side aisles are plenty of magnificent sculptures that I could not stop going backwards and forwards watching them.
+The two side aisles are plenty of magnificent sculptures.
+I could not stop going backward and forwards watching them.
 The right aisle houses the majestic grave of Michelangelo designed by Giorgio Vasari.
 It represents three crying women corresponding to the three Arts: Painting, Sculpture and Architecture.
-There are also the cenotaph of Dante Alighieri (he is buried in Ravenna) and other wonderful funeral monuments.
+There is also the cenotaph of Dante Alighieri (he is buried in Ravenna) and other wonderful funeral monuments.
 The left aisle, instead, holds the grave of the great Galileo Galilei.

-7. Walking out of the church you get into the two cloisters, one with rectangular shape, the other with a square shape.
-Here you will find the Pazzi Chapel, a piece of art designed by Brunelleschi, that got inspiration from the Pantheon in Rome.
-You cannot miss to take a picture with the bell tower and the sky as background.
+Walking out of the church you get into the two cloisters.
+One has a rectangular shape, the other has a square shape.
+Here you find the Pazzi Chapel, a piece of art designed by Brunelleschi.
+He got inspiration from the Pantheon in Rome to create it.
+Don’t forget to take a picture with the bell tower and the sky as a background.

-8. The Museum of the Opera of Santa Croce houses many frescoes, sculptures, wooden furniture, sketches and reliefs.
-The last room of the museum is the refectory that hosts the painting of the Last Supper and the Life Tree made by Taddeo Gaddi, one of the best pupils of Giotto.
+The Museum of the Opera of Santa Croce houses many frescoes, sculptures, wooden furniture, sketches, and reliefs.
+The last room of the museum is the refectory where you find the painting of the Last Supper and the Life Tree made by Taddeo Gaddi, one of the best pupils of Giotto.